 Breaking them down, we found that the research shows prickly pear extract (also listed on the labels as Opuntia fruit and cactus extract) is the most beneficial ingredient in the NV-5 Ageless Complex because it has antioxidant properties and can also stimulate collagen production on sun-damaged skin, thanks to its ferulic acid content.

 The lady’s slipper orchid and blue agave extracts have zero research pertaining to any benefit for the skin, but, like all plant extracts (even the fragrant ones), each likely functions as an antioxidant.
 The cactus extract has documented antioxidant ability when consumed orally, but there’s no research regarding topical application.

 Aloe is a decent water-binding agent and a minor source of numerous beneficial compounds for the skin, but it’s certainly not unique to Sunday Riley.
-Finally, the form of yeast (Latin name Saccharomyces cerevisiae) isn’t all that exciting for skin either, as we discuss in our Cosmetic Ingredient Dictionary.
+Finally, the form of yeast (Latin name Saccharomyces cerevisiae) isn’t all that exciting for skin as there is little in the way of research showing otherwise.